Resource Allocation of Federated Learning for the Metaverse with Mobile Augmented Reality: Experiments

-Fig. \ref{fig:total_e_different_f} and Fig. \ref{fig:total_time_different_f} compare the total energy consumption and completion time at different maximum CPU frequencies.
-Obviously, with the increase of maximum CPU frequency, the energy consumption of the benchmark algorithm is rising, which can be seen in Fig. \ref{fig:total_e_different_f}.
+Fig. \ref{fig:total_e_t_different_f} compares the total energy consumption and completion time at different maximum CPU frequencies.
+Obviously, with the increase of maximum CPU frequency, the energy consumption of the benchmark algorithm is rising, which can be seen in Fig. \ref{fig:total_e_t_different_f}(a).
 Intuitively, if the CPU frequency is set at the maximum, the time consumption will be reduced.
-Therefore, in Fig. \ref{fig:total_time_different_f}, the total time consumption is decreasing as CPU frequency increases.
-However, the benchmark algorithm performs better than our algorithm only when $w_1=0.9$ and $w_2 = 0.1$ after the maximum CPU frequency$=0.6$ GHz.
-The reason is our algorithm mainly focuses on optimizing the energy when $w_1 = 0.9$ and $w_2 = 0.1$, so our algorithm's energy consumption is the smallest in Fig. \ref{fig:total_e_different_f}.
+Therefore, in Fig. \ref{fig:total_e_t_different_f}(b), the total time consumption is decreasing as CPU frequency increases.
+However, the benchmark algorithm performs better than our algorithm only when $w_1=0.9$ and $w_2 = 0.1$ after the maximum CPU frequency$=0.7$ GHz, because our algorithm mainly focuses on optimizing the energy when ($w_1 = 0.9$, $w_2 = 0.1$).
+Hence, our energy consumption is the smallest in Fig. \ref{fig:total_e_t_different_f}(a).

-Besides, three lines related to our algorithm in Fig. \ref{fig:total_e_different_f} and Fig. \ref{fig:total_time_different_f} all enter a stationary phase after a certain maximum CPU frequency, because the optimal CPU frequency is already found for each device in the corresponding range of CPU frequency.
+Besides, three lines related to our algorithm in Fig. \ref{fig:total_e_t_different_f} all enter a stationary phase after a certain maximum CPU frequency, because the optimal CPU frequency is already found for each device in the corresponding range of CPU frequency.
 Thus, even if increasing the maximum CPU frequency, the algorithm will find the previous optimal CPU frequency.

 {